 Powerful proportions set within the classical three-box design of bonnet, passenger compartment and boot signal the dynamic potential of the new 2 Series Coupé.
 Its athletically sculpted surfaces and dynamic lines represent the visual expression of pure driving pleasure.

 The horizontal BMW kidney grille features vertically arranged air flaps in place of the classical bars.
 The standard full-LED headlights are positioned at the outer extremities of the front end.
 Inspired by the legendary BMW 02 models, they have an individual, circular design.

-Sporting flair in the interior, innovative driver assistance systems, advanced digitalisation.
+Sporting flair in the interior, innovative driver assistance

 The driver-focused cockpit design and the modern control panel in the centre console heighten the pervasive sense of sporting flair in the interior of the new BMW 2 Series Coupé.
 Sport seats and a Sport leather steering wheel both come as standard.

 The new BMW 2 Series Coupé enhances safety and comfort with a significantly expanded selection of driver assistance systems over the predecessor model.
 The BMW Head-Up Display is just one of the features available for this model for the first time.
 The cloud-based BMW Maps navigation system is included as part of the BMW Live Cockpit Plus and BMW Live Cockpit Professional options.
 A variety of advanced digital services are also available, including the BMW Intelligent Personal Assistant and Remote Software Upgrades.